Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
 The application of A2A in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
 By establishing standard interfaces for dynamic Capability Discovery, intelligent message routing, heterogeneous
-AI ecosystems interaction,cross-platform collaboration, A2A enables:
+AI ecosystems interaction,cross-platform collaboration, A2A enables AI Agents to:

-o Workflows that span a long duration or involve many stages

-o Data Sharing and tasks completion that require cross-system collaboration

-o Coordination Between Specialized Agents
+o Understand contextual nuances

+o Negotiate and adapt in real-time

+o Make collaborative decisions

+o Maintain persistent, intelligent interactions

 This document discusses the applicability of A2A to the network management in the multi-domain heterogeneous network environment that utilizes IETF technologies.
 It explores operational